aerospike/aerospike-client-nodejs/doc/client.md

 The `request` argument is a string representing an info request.
 The `host` and `port` arguments are optional, and allow the request to be sent to a specific host, rather than the entire cluster.
 With the `host` and `port` defined, then client is not required to be connected to a cluster.

-The callback should be in the form of:
+The `callback` argument should be function:

 ```js
 function(error, response)